lj-ditrapani/SWE430/markdown/example1.markdown

 See the Wikipedia [ASCII page][ASCII] For information on the ASCII encoding.

+Since the tests are already written, you do not need to modify the test.js file.
+You will only be working with the code.js file for this example.

 At the end of each section, a link to the current state of the `code.js` file, which incorporates all of the work accomplished in the example up to that point, is provided for you to check your work against so you